sheldontauro/FKApplyDesign/README.md

 # FKApplyDesign

-#How to run
+#How to run(Updated)

 Run file TicTacToe.java
+Choose which game you want to play.
+Choose the actual board game size and the recursive size for the enhanced version of the game.
-Enter the name of the first player
+Enter the name of the first player.
-Enter the name of the second player
+Enter the name of the second player.
+At the end of the game you will be the scoreboard of the players.

 To mark a block -> Enter the coordinates(0 indexing)

 once the game is over the result is declared

+Note - to undo a move input "-1" in the x coordinate's place

 #Example